store

 Deep Reactivity

-All nested objects and arrays are automatically converted to reactive stores, creating a fully reactive state tree.
+All nested objects are automatically converted to reactive stores, arrays become signals, and functions remain unchanged, creating a fully reactive state tree.

 const userStore = store({